qurAI-amsterdam/stochastic-coteaching/README.md

 Stochastic co-teaching (StoCoT) is a method for training supervised classification and segmentation models on image data with high rates of labeling errors (label noise).
 This method builds on the co-teaching training paradigm, where two networks select training samples for each other, by rejecting a fixed number of samples with the highest loss from a training batch.
-Conversely, in StoCoT, to reject training samples the networks employ a rejection threshold on the estimated posterior probability of the (correct or noisy) 'ground-truth' class.
+Conversely, in StoCoT, to reject training samples the networks employ a rejection threshold on the estimated posterior probability of the 'ground-truth' class (which is potentially erroneous).
 This rejection threshold is randomly sampled from a Beta distribution.
 The added stochasticity of StoCoT results in more robust optimization with respect to varying noise rates, compared to regular co-teaching.
 This better enables neural networks to be trained in cases where the rate of labeling inaccuracies is unknown.